Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 Cannop Cycle Centre, Forest of Dean, UK

-If you prefer cycling to walking the Cannop Cycle Centre is just five minutes from Beechenwood in the Forest of Dean.
-From here you have a choice of several cycle trails, all at different levels.
-The family cycle trail follows a former railway lines, which we always love, as I don’t like hills!
+One of the best places to start your cycle ride is at the Cannop Cycle Centre near Beechenwood.
+From here you have a choice of several Forest of Dean cycle trails, for all different abilities.
+The family cycle trail follows a former railway line, which we always love, as I don’t like hills!
 This route is 9 miles, but is level and accessible to all ages.

 Alternatively, you can do a shorter family cycle trail on Hicksters Way Loop at Beechenwood.
-For the more adventurous cyclist, you’ll find a choice of off-road cycling routes.
+For the more adventurous cyclist, you’ll find a choice of off-road cycling routes in the Forest of Dean.

 More things to do in the Wye Valley and Forest of Dean